Miso Noodle Soup

 - 12 oz soba noodles

-Bring the mushroom broth to a gentle simmer and stir in the mushrooms, garlic and ginger.
-Remove from heat.
+- Bring the mushroom broth to a gentle simmer and stir in the wild mushrooms, garlic and ginger.
+Simmer for a couple of minute and remove from heat.

-Meanwhile cook the soba noodles in a separate pot until al dente.
+- Meanwhile cook the soba noodles in a separate pot until al dente.
 Mine take less than 4 minutes to be done just right.
-(Do not cook them in the mushroom broth as they contain lots of starches that will cloud the broth and throw off its flavor).
+Drain and rinse well.
+(Do not cook the noodles in the mushroom broth as they contain lots of starches that will cloud the broth and throw off its flavor).